rahgadda/job-preparation/01-ML/Kestra-io.md

     - It contains below
       - **Mandatory:**
         - `name:` Variable name.
         - `type:` Data type of varaiables.
-Supports STRING - not parsed, they are passed as-is, INT - No decimal points, BOOLEAN - true or false.
+Supports STRING - not parsed, they are passed as-is, INT - No decimal points, BOOLEAN - true or false, FLOAT, DATETIME, DATE, DURATION, JSON, URI & FILE.
       - **Optional**
         - `defaults:` Default value of input varaible to be considered if not provided.
         ```yaml